j-ivory/spotify_saver/README.md

-Task: download my Spotify running playlist for jogs with my ipod
+downloads my Spotify running playlist for jogs with my ipod